 The Company has received necessary declaration from each Independent Director underSection 149(7) of the Companies Act 2013 that he / she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and Regulation 25 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.

-The performance of the members of the Board and the Board as a whole were evaluated atthe meeting of Independent Directors held on 28th March 2019.
+The performance of the members of the Board and the Board as a whole were evaluated atthe meeting of Independent Directors held on 5th March 2020.

-We afirm that except Chairman LIC Director and Managing Director & CEO all otherDirectors were paid sitting fees for Board and Committee (other than Corporate SocialResponsibility Committee) meetings attended by them.
-However Managing Director & CEOis paid remuneration as applicable to an Officer in the cadre of Executive Director of LICof India and is as per the terms laid out in the Nomination and Remuneration Policy of theCompany.
+We affirm that except Chairman LIC Director and Managing Director & CEO were andare paid sitting fees for Board and Committee (other than for Corporate SocialResponsibility Committee) meetings attended by them.
+However Managing Director & CEOis paid remuneration as applicable to an Officer in the cadre of Executive Director of LICof India and PLI as per the terms laid out in the Nomination and Remuneration Policy ofthe Company.

 No adverse remark or reservation or qualification has been made by Joint StatutoryAuditors or Secretarial Auditor.